 Nobody likes to be the new guy — whether it’s at work, at school, or during extracurricular activities.
-You have the anxiousness of not knowing what to expect, the nervousness of wondering if you will get along with everyone, and also, you want to make sure you do a good job at whatever it is you’re doing.
+You have the anxiousness of not knowing what to expect, the nervousness of wondering if you will get along with everyone, and also, you want to make sure you do well at your new job or responsibility.
 Being new carries tons of pressure!

 To make newcomers feel welcome, many employers plan group activities to not only introduce people but also to get new employees acclimated to a group.
 However, that’s not the only time these types of activities might be useful!

 Have you ever worked for a company where the spirit is low and morale is a little down?
 Perhaps the company has had a rough month or two and trust and communication just isn’t quite where it should be.
 Don’t worry, there are team activities catered to just those types of issues!

 To address workplace communication and morale, try one of these fun team-building projects to lift spirits and make introductions.

 Bonding Belt is a fantastic team-building game that encourages discussion and interactions between co-workers and peers.
 The game only lasts for 15 to 30 minutes, so you could play it before staff or group meetings!